MauritsMolberg/OscilloWatch/README.md

 There are two options for analyzing a signal: Signal snapshot analysis and real-time analysis.
-Below are basic explanations for how to use them.
-See example scripts in the `examples` folder for practical examples.
+Below are basic explanations for how to use them, with basic examples intended as introductions.
+To learn how to use the application, I recommend starting with the example scripts in the `examples` folder and modifying them to fit your needs.

 ###

 #### Signal Snapshot Analysis Mode
-Analyzes a pre-given signal as if it were analyzed in real time.
+Analyzes a pre-given signal (such as a synthetic signal or pre-recorded PMU data) as if it were analyzed in real time.

 1. Obtain signal in a list or array.
 2. Create `OWSettings` object with the settings you want.